jordanmack/developer-training-course-script-examples/README.md

 * **counter** - A type script that holds a u64 value that must be incremented by 1 on every transfer.
 * **hashlock** - A lock script that is secured with a Blake2b hash and unlocked with the preimage.
 * **icclock** - A lock script that does an input capacity check (icc) to verify that at least one input cell has a capacity that matches amount x.
 The x value is specified in the lock script args.
+* **jsoncell** - A type script that only allows valid JSON strings to be stored as cell data.
 * **never** - A lock script that never succeeds (unlocks).
 * **occlock** - A lock script that does an output capacity check (occ) to verify that at least x output cells have a capacity that matches amount y.
 The x and y values are specified as lock script args.